 A ready-made platform might be the only option if you want to build a store without actual coding.
 Yet this is possible only for small websites with little functionality and no customizations.

 With off-the-shelf software, you can create a simple website without coding knowledge, but you’ll need coding for any extensions, premium templates, and customizations.
 Take Shopify as an example.
 It gives you control over your designs by letting you edit HTML and CSS.
-To do this, you’ll need to have at least basic HTML/CSS skills or hire a web developer.
+To do this, you’ll need to have at least basic HTML/CSS skills or hire PHP developers or web programmers.
 In the case of Magento, you’ll need a programmer’s help.

 Most ready-made solutions offer the necessary functionality to build and manage an eCommerce website.
 For instance, BigCommerce features a content management system (CMS), payment functionality, order and inventory management, order fulfillment and shipment, discounts, return management, and app integrations.
 With OpenCart, store owners can benefit from unlimited products and categories, product ratings and reviews, multi-currency and multi-lingual support, an admin dashboard, payment gateway integration, shipping integrations, and sales reporting.